cdlhub/documentation/Inputtools.md

 | interpolation     | float  |    4   | Interpolation damage value for the bin (usually the mid-point)|   0.015     |
 | interval_type     | int    |    4   | Identifier of the interval type, e.g. closed, open            |   1201      |

+The data should be ordered by bin_index ascending and bin_index should start from 1.

 #### damagetobin
 ```
 $ damagetobin < damage_bin_dict.csv > damage_bin_dict.bin